 Consumers are increasingly interested in what is printed on the outside of the package as well as what is on the inside.
 Recent world events have spotlighted issues affecting people’s health and the need to preserve the ecosystem in balance.
 People are becoming aware of the environmental and social impact of their consumption choices and their rights as consumers.
 As they become more aware and demanding, brands need to be more attentive.

-How can food traceability help consumers?
+How can blockchain traceability help consumers?

 Employing traceability mechanisms in food is a game-changer.
 Along with meeting the need of the hour, food safety is empowering the people involved in the supply chain, from end to end.
 For the consumer, it serves as an ethical approach that provides sufficient information to make the wisest choices.